amaruki/salon-booking/README.md

 The system also provides an API for the create, read, update and delete of a service.

-The postman collection for the API is available here: [Salon Bliss.postman_collection.json](Salon Bliss.postman_collection.json)
+The postman collection for the API is available here: [Ell's Salon.postman_collection.json](Ell's Salon.postman_collection.json)

 [//]: # (## Screenshots)